safalevent/scalable-discord-bot/README.md

  `pip install -U ./discord.py`
 - Install the pip requirements: `pip install -r pip_requirements.txt`
 - **Get a bot _token_ if you haven't yet** from [discord developer portal](https://discord.com/developers/docs/intro).
 Create an [application](https://discord.com/developers/applications).
 Create a bot for that application and save the bots token.
-- Create an file named token with no extension. _Files full name should be as `token`._ Paste your bots token in this file and save.
+- Create an file named token with no extension. _File's full name should be as `token`._ Paste your bot's token in this file and save.
 - Run the bot: `python Bot.py`

 ## Developing your own features.